Porto is a city in love with pork tripes and sausages, but fear you not!, there are plenty of restaurants and shops for vegetarians & vegans.

-How to get there: Suribachi is 2min walking distance from the subway station 24 Agosto.
+How to get there: Suribachi is a 2 minutes walking distance from 24 Agosto subway station.

 Even though Óbio prides themselves on being an organic coffee shop, they do have many vegan and vegetarian options and hence it is worth to include it on this list of the best vegetarian restaurants in Porto.

 You can choose to eat outside, but the restaurant setting on the interior is beautiful.
 The way the food is served shows that a lot of care and attention have been given to your order.
 I recommend you try the smoothies bowls, the yogurts with granola or the egg toast with a cup of coffee.